22nds/treehouse_video_downloader/README.md

 Feel free to experiment and test.

 ## Notes
-Because youtube-dl login does not work for proper authentication of the Treehouse user I have used python 'requests' module to get the correct video link.

-Hopefully youtube-dl will be extended to cover Treehouse soon.
-Here is the [issue](https://github.com/rg3/youtube-dl/issues/9836).

 You can upgrade `youtube-dl` with `sudo -H pip install --upgrade youtube-dl`

+Upgraded on 4 May with 2 functions from project https://github.com/dx0x58/Treehouse-dl

-Script was tested with the `youtube-dl 2017.10.01` and `python 3.5.3`.
+Script was tested with the `youtube-dl 2019.4.30` and `Python 3.6.7`.